pr8kerl/f5er/README.md

   f5er online  online a pool member f5er help    Help about any command

-Use "f5er help [command]" for more information about that command.
+Use "f5er help [command]" for more information about a command.

 ```

 ## Device